JolietCyborgs4241/cyborg_sensing/README.md

 # Vision-related code for FRC #4241 vision efforts

 ## Overview
-Architecture is a server (cv_cam) for each camera that watches the serial camera output and sends it via a UDP packet to the processor (cv_proc).
-Each cv_cam modules passes robot object and visual field location information to cv_proc.
+Architecture is a set of servers collecting information (such as cv_cam for each camera that watches the serial camera output) and sending the sensor data via a UDP packet to the centralized database (cv_db).
+In the case of a camera, each cv_cam modules passes robot object and visual field location information to cv_db as well as some identifying information tying this visual information to a specific camera.
+Similar processing happens for other sensors (like ultrasonic rangers for example).

-The processor maintains lists per camera, per identified object with timestamps and coordinate-based values for each record.
-A time-based sequence of camera records is maintained for each object the cameras report.
-A separate thread prunes the lists based on an overall Time-To-Live (TTL) value to remove old records but still allow access to the latest information from each camera as well as an averaged set of values based on the TTL.
+The database maintains lists per sensor with some extra structure for cameras (such as names of identified object with visual coordinate-based values for each record)  Each record is timestamped to sub-millisecond precision so we know precisely when it arrived and was stored.
+In the case of cameras, this creates a time-based sequence of camera records maintained for each object the cameras report; other sensors are logged in the same way.
+A separate thread prunes the lists based on an overall Time-To-Live (TTL) value to remove old records but still allow access to the latest information from each camera (and potentially other sensors) as well as an averaged set of values based on the TTL.

+Another thread responds to querys about the data base to provide up-to-date information about the spatial environment around the robot.
+Queries could include:

+* Does any camera see the "ball" object?

+* How far away from an obstacle is the front sensor of the robot?

-Another thread processes the records per identified object (on request) and creates direction commands and calculates distances to the identified object./  This thread will communicate with the cv_robo module.
+ This thread will typically communicate with the cv_robo module.

-A third component (cv_robo) will communicate with cv_proc and work with the robot code to steer, drive, and otherwise operate the robot based on visual cues.
+A third component (cv_robo) will communicate with cv_db and work with the robot code to steer, drive, and otherwise operate the robot based on visual cues.
 Cv_robo will act just like a human-operated joystick and move the robot and actuate the appropriate functions based on visual cues (just like a human operator would).
 The actual robot driving logic lives here.

-The overall system is designed to operate around a pair of JeVois smart cameras using both the CLI API to control and configure the cameras and the serial output providing object-based information.
-Overall, the system is fairly independent of the visual processing strategy used.
+The overall system is designed to operate around at least a pair of JeVois smart cameras using both the CLI API to control and configure the cameras and the serial output providing object-based information.
+Overall, the system is fairly independent of the visual processing strategy used so we can delay choosing a visual processing algorithm until we understand the challenge and can even it change it while wr're working on the roboto or even between events or runs if we are feeling especially bold and confident).
+There may be other sensors use to augment the robot's perception of its environment and its orientation to the field of play and the contents thereof.

 ## Architecture

 Below is a diagram showing the relationship and connectivity of major parts of the vision-processing system.
+Keep in mind that this can grow to be more than just vision; the goal is autonomous operation of the robot and while it's believed that vision is going to play a key role in this, it's also very likely that the robot is going to end up growing some sort of "sensor package" to help it get the job done.

  ![Cyborg-vision Architectural Diagram](https://github.com/cgzog/cyborg_vision/blob/master/cv_arch_diagram.png "Cyborg-vision Architectural Diagram")